roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Introduction/Alibaba Cloud Kubernetes vs. self-built Kubernetes.md

  Container Service provides you with continuous network integration and the best network optimization.

  |
-|**Server Load Balancer **| Supports creating Internet or intranet Server Load Balancer instances.
+|**Server Load Balancer**| Supports creating Internet or intranet Server Load Balancer instances.

  If your self-built Kubernetes clusters are implemented by using the self-built Ingress, releasing the business frequently may cause pressure on Ingress configuration and higher error probabilities.
 The Server Load Balancer solution of Container Service supports Alibaba Cloud native high-availability Server Load Balancer, and can automatically modify and update the network configurations.
 This solution has been used by a large number of users for a long time, which is more stable and reliable than self-built Kubernetes.

  |
-|**Storage**| Container Service integrates with Alibaba Cloud cloud disk, NAS, and EBS, and provides the standard FlexVolume drive.
+|**Storage**| Container Service integrates with Alibaba Cloud cloud disk, Network Attached Storage \(NAS\), and block storage, and provides the standard FlexVolume drive.

  Self-built Kubernetes clusters cannot use the storage resources on the cloud.
 Alibaba Cloud Container Service provides the best seamless integration.